 Gravel or pebbles are a good-value and ecologically friendly option, as they retain rainwater rather than sending it into the drains.
 Gravel also acts as a security feature because you can hear when people are approaching your home.
 But it will require regular maintenance, such as replacing and sweeping the gravel that’s gone astray.

 Usually made from moulded concrete blocks, clay bricks or natural stone, paving can be permeable to allow water to drain away.
 It allows you to be creative with your design – shades of terracotta and grey being the most popular.
 ‘Block paving is both durable and easy to maintain,’ says Emma Stone, at Marshalls.
+Find out how to block pave a driveway in our easy-to-follow guide.

 Concrete and asphalt